top of page

 UK Public Rapid Charging Statistics at a Glance:

-Savvy EV Drivers who Check Prices are Saving up to £15* per 30 kWh Charging Session.
+Savvy EV Drivers who Check Prices are Saving up to £15* per 30 kWh DC Charging Session.

 Typical Amount of kWh Added per DC Public Charging Session: 25-35 kWh